Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 - &beta;<sub>0</sub> refers to the model intercept
 - &epsilon; refers to the error term (residuals) and are assumed to follow a normal distribution

-There can be any (reasonable) number of predictors (X) in a model, and predictors can be either *continuous* (e.g. age) or categorical (e.g. treatment group, batch).

-Each predictor is associated with a coefficient that describes the relationship of that predictor to the response variable.
-In the context of linear regression, the coefficient is also referred to as the *slope*.
+Each predictor is associated with a coefficient (also called the *slope*) that describes the relationship of that predictor to the response variable.

+---

+#### Fitting linear models in R

-In R, the basic syntax for this model is: `lm(response ~ predictor)`.
-Lets simulate some data that we can use to illustrate the theory described above and fit out first linear model in R.
+In R, the basic syntax for a linear model is: `lm(response ~ predictor)`.
+Lets simulate some data that we can use to illustrate the theory described above and fit our first linear model in R.

 ```r
 # read in the example data